-International S’mores are a twist on an American classic.
-I think everyone will find one combination they’ll love!
+International s’mores are a twist on an American classic.
+Everyone will find one unique combination they’ll love!

 Mere Poulard biscuits with dark chocolate (preferably French) and a toasted marshmallow